-The Hospital for Special Surgery Sports Clinical Residency is a clinically-based training program for physical therapists seeking to specialize in sports physical therapy.
+The Sports Physical Therapy Clinical Residency at HSS is a clinically-based training program for physical therapists seeking to specialize in sports physical therapy.

 Accredited by the American Board of Physical Therapy Residency and Fellowship Education, the program's mission is to provide the therapist with a comprehensive, structured program of clinical and didactic experiences for the development of advanced critical reasoning and clinical skills in sports injury management and rehabilitation.

 The Sports Physical Therapy Clinical Residency is a full-time position, one year in duration.

 The resident is expected to work 40-45 hours/week.
 Approximately 40% of their time is spent in educational experiences and 60% providing supervised patient care.
 A salary and benefits package is provided.